 Epicodus coding bootcamp offers both part-time and full-time courses.
 It lasts for approximately 27 weeks.
 The courses are available both online and offline.

-The financing options for this bootcamp are Climb Credit and Skills Fund.
+The financing options for this bootcamp are Climb Credit and Ascent.

 There are scholarships available for full-time classes, and loans available for students who can’t afford the tuition fee upfront.